A short guide to SEO basics

 Sources report that there are over 200 factors that help Google determine what goes on page one of search results.
 Some of these factors include:

 Your website may look great but if people can't find what they're looking for, they'll likely leave.
-A well designed website should be easy to navigate and accessible from different devices i.e. mobile, iPad, desktop...etc.
-Over 60% of search are done through a mobile phone and Google wants to create the best experience possible for its customers.
+A well designed website should be easy to navigate and accessible from all types of devices, like smartphones, tablets and desktop computers.
+Over 60% of searches are done through mobile phones and Google wants to create the best experience possible for its customers.

 What can you do now?

-If you’d like to see how your business is ranking in Google, our team of online solutions advisors can give you a guide on what you could be doing with your website right now to have your website showing up in Google searches.
+Search engine ranking factors are constantly evolving so that Google can deliver a seamless web experience for its customers.
+It takes consistent maintenance to rank on Google, which is why SEO is a long-term strategy with very few instant rewards.
+It takes a while to establish but once you're ranking, it becomes much easier to maintain.
+If you’d like to see how your business is ranking in Google, our team of online solutions advisors can give you a guide on what you could be doing with your website right now to get your website showing up in Google searches.

 Looking for some help with domains, hosting, web design or online marketing?